|Fred Rogers photo by Robert Lerner|

 Mister Roger's was an anti-TV television show — the opposite of cartoon "bombardment" (Fred's own wording from his congressional testimony for PBS funding).
 Fred treated the show with deep thoughtfulness and with love and respect for his young audience.
 For insight on his process, see his Rules for Talking to Children.
 The pacing of the show was natural, not gimmicky.
 It was authentic, human communication; not a spectacle to entertain and distract the viewers.

-One way to understand how great Mister Rogers' was: read this review of how the newer animated show Daniel Tiger's Neighborhood falls far short in so many respects.
+One way to understand how great Mister Rogers' was: read this review describing how the newer animated show Daniel Tiger's Neighborhood falls far short in so many respects.